Mitcheldean Road and Forest of Dean Junction Railway: Background

 The considerable iron and coal wealth of the Forest of Dean, coupled with exceptionally poor road facilities, had encouraged the promotion of tramways to convey the heavy minerals to market.
 At first this was locally focussed, and then conveyance to waterway transport became important.

-In the early 1840s the Great Western Railway was sponsoring the Monmouth and Hereford Railway, to build a line from Standish, south-east of Gloucester, to Hereford via Ross-on-Wye, with a southward branch line from Lea, near Mitcheldean, to Whimsey, near Cinderford.
+In the early 1840s the Great Western Railway (GWR) was sponsoring the Monmouth and Hereford Railway, to build a line from Standish, south-east of Gloucester, to Hereford via Ross-on-Wye, with a southward branch line from Lea, near Mitcheldean, to Whimsey, near Cinderford.
 At the time Whimsey was an important centre of the mineral extraction industry in the Forest of Dean.
-The Monmouth and Hereford Railway was incorporated in 1845, but limited in scope by Parliament, and the powers were not exercised.
-However, in 1851 the Hereford, Ross and Gloucester Railway received its authorising Act of Parliament, and it opened a line on a similar alignment from Hereford to Grange Court on 1 June 1855.
+The Monmouth and Hereford Railway was incorporated by the Monmouth and Hereford Railway Act 1845 (8 & 9 Vict. c. cxci), but limited in scope by Parliament, and the powers were not exercised.
+However, in 1851 the Hereford, Ross and Gloucester Railway received its authorising act of Parliament, the Hereford, Ross and Gloucester Railway Act 1851 (14 & 15 Vict. c. xl), and it opened a line on a similar alignment from Hereford to Grange Court on 1 June 1855.
 The GWR itself built the connecting section from Grange Court to Gloucester, and the South Wales Railway opened its line progressively from Grange Court to Chepstow.